Below is information that you should consider prior to using your insurance benefits.

 I suggest that you consider your options based on your specific circumstances and the purpose of your therapy.
 Ultimately, it is your decision and it is usually a balance of needs, privacy, and cost.

-I am a provider for the following insurance plans: Blue Cross Blue Shield (BCBS) and ALLways- preferred Partners Network ONLY.
-Out of pocket fees:
+I am a provider for the following insurance plans: Blue Cross Blue Shield (BCBS) and Allways, and the Optum Network including HPHP Out of pocket fees:

 55-minute intake session: $150